Tausand-dev/Tausand_AB1000_MatlabLibrary/README.md

 * REV 1.1, 03/16/2021<br/>
 Updated by: David Guzmán, dguzman@tausand.com, Bogota, Colombia.<br/>
 Added support for 2ns and 1ns devices.
 New examples included.
 New function _waitAndGetValues_ to ease continuous acquisitions.

-* REV 1.2, 01/22/2023<br/>
+* REV 1.2, 01/24/2023<br/>
 Updated by: David Guzmán, dguzman@tausand.com, Bogota, Colombia.<br/>
 Added support for AB2000 devices: AB2502 and AB2504.
+New examples included.
 Improvements on read and configure functions.